5hirish/quinine/README.md

 ## Core Team
 Let's get to know the passionate minds behind Tonic IDE:

-1. Shirish [@5hirish](https://twitter.com/5hirish): Core maintainer of Tonic IDE.
+1. *Shirish [@5hirish](https://twitter.com/5hirish)* : Core maintainer of Tonic IDE.
 Loves hiking and swimming on the weekends.
 Planning to get my diving license by the end of July!
-2. Marvin [@diazmarv](https://twitter.com/diazmarv): Community leader for Tonic IDE.
+2. *Marvin [@diazmarv](https://twitter.com/diazmarv)* : Community leader for Tonic IDE.
 Loves to run and shred guitar on the weekends.

 ## License